You belong here.

 • Personal attention

-• 93% job and graduate school placement in first year
+• 93% job and graduate school placement for recent grads

-• 100% job placement for education majors over the last eight years
+• 100% job placement for Education majors nine years in a row

 • Radio Station (WNEC)

-• John Lyons Center (academic building) opening fall 2016
+• John Lyons Center (academic building) opened fall 2016

 • Ice Hockey